Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 ```

 As this is a simplified sample app, we have used a state container to encapsulate retaining the state information relating to:
-- current xero token (which is used to access the Xero API and obtain information about the user)
+- current Xero token (which is used to access the Xero API and obtain information about the user)
 - current tenant (the organisation's information which is being displayed)

 ```c#